-This scholarship was established in 2001, from a trust fund established in memory of Koiki Eddie Mabo.
-This fund was graciously established by the late Dr Roger Riordan AM.
-The aim is to provide a scholarship fund that can be used for the purpose of assisting any Aboriginal or Torres Strait Islander student who is studying in the Faculty of Health and Medicine.
+This scholarship fund was graciously established in 2001 by Dr Roger Riordan AM in memory of Koiki Eddie Mabo.
+The aim is to provide a scholarship fund that can be used for the purpose of assisting any Aboriginal or Torres Strait Islander student who is studying in the College of Health Medicine and Wellbeing.

 To be eligible to apply for this scholarship you must meet the following criteria:

-- Be enrolled in any year of an undergraduate degree (including honours) with the Faculty of Health and Medicine at the University of Newcastle.
+- Be enrolled in any year of an undergraduate program within the College of Health Medicine and Wellbeing.